Grass Seeds: A hidden hazard in Sydney's Inner city in 2026's Autumn season.

 The cooler autumn walks through Surry Hills and Alexandria's parks feel great — but the park edges, unmown verges, and scrubby borders around those same green spaces are full of grass seeds right now that can burrow into your dog and cause a surgery-worthy injury.
 Here's what to look for and where.A tiny grass seed can burrow into your dog's paw, ear, or skin after a single walk and turn into a painful, expensive problem.
 Here's what to watch for this autumn.

-Barley grass germinates prolifically after autumn rain — exactly the pattern Sydney is seeing right now — and seeds dry out and detach through autumn, making this the highest-risk window of the year.
+- Barley grass germinates after autumn rain and seeds dry and detach through April and May — right now is the highest-risk window of the year

 Where the Risk Is Highest Around Surry Hills